 - Risperidone (Risperdal ®) and olanzapine (Zyprexa ®) are two additional “atypical” antipsychotic agents.

-*It is important to be familiar with antipsychotic medications as many of them can cause worsening of motor symptoms and should not be prescribed for PD patients.
+*It is important to be familiar with antipsychotic medications as many of them can cause worsening of motor symptoms and should not be prescribed for people with PD.
 Some of these medications, such as Haldol, are commonly prescribed in the hospital setting for patients who are agitated or anxious.
 If Haldol is prescribed, it should be given through an IV.
 This is the only form of Haldol that does not appear to worsen Parkinsonism.
 Notify all treating clinicians that older antipsychotics (those medications highlighted in red) should be avoided if possible.